lkotlarenko/lkotlarenko/README.md

   - [Project C](https://github.com/lkotlarenko/project-c): A brief description of what this project does -->

-*I am searching for a job opportunity where I can contribute my values.
-My passion lies in learning new technologies and developing solutions that have a positive impact.
-Collaboration, diversity, and continuous improvement are values that I hold dear.
-If you are seeking an individual who shares these values and possesses the necessary skills and experience, please do not hesitate to contact me. 😸*
+*I am on the lookout for a role where I can infuse my core values into meaningful work.
+My drive is fueled by an eagerness to embrace cutting-edge technologies and craft impactful solutions.
+I deeply value collaboration, diversity, and the pursuit of excellence.
+Should you require a dedicated professional who not only shares these ideals but also brings a wealth of skills and experience to the table, I invite you to connect with me. 😸*

-## Contact me
+## How to reach me

   - 📫 Contact me by my personal email: **lkotlarenko@proton.me**